ruby/ruby/doc/contributing/documentation_guide.md

 Only document exceptions raised if they are not obvious.
-For example, if you have stated earlier than an argument type must be an integer, you do not need to document that a \TypeError is raised if a non-integer is passed.
-Do not provide examples of exceptions being raised unless that is a common case, such as \Hash#fetch raising a \KeyError.
+For example, if you have stated earlier than an argument type must be an integer, you do not need to document that a `TypeError` is raised if a non-integer is passed.
+Do not provide examples of exceptions being raised unless that is a common case, such as `Hash#fetch` raising a `KeyError`.

 ### Aliases